 Gaming keyboards feature customisable keys that you can program to perform a series of actions with one keystroke.
-This helps you power through games with optimum efficiency, but they’re also useful for business use.
-Simply create custom shortcuts or record macros to automate tasks and work smarter.
+This helps you power through games with optimum efficiency, but they’re also useful for work to create custom shortcuts or record macros to automate tasks and work smarter.

 A gaming mouse has extra buttons that you can map to certain functions.
 It’s also more precise than a normal mouse, which is important in games and software applications requiring accurate movements.